BOLL7708/license-prototype/README.md

 # license-prototype
-A prototype project to set up license documents.
+A prototype project to set up license documents and a pull request template.

+Please give me your feedback!